Jewelry 3D scanners: Comprehensive guide and product selection

 B9Creations states that the B9 Scan 350 can 3D scan any ring in less than five minutes.
 It achieves this using an LED projector with a brightness of 100 ANSI-lumens and a camera with a resolution of 1.3 megapixels.

-The Polyga HDI Compact C506 is a professional plug-and-play 3D scanner made by Polyga, a manufacturer from Canada.
+The HDI Compact C506 is a metrology 3D scanner produced by Polyga, a manufacturer based in Canada.

 Shining 3D is part of the 3D scanning industry’s market leaders, producing 3D scanners (and 3D printers) since 2004.
 Their AutoScan series caters to a range of applications, with the AutoScan Inspec for metrology and the Sparkle version for jewelry.